jamesklausmeyer/SOC-Home-Lab/docs/VLANs.md

 ## Validation
 - Verified connectivity with pings and traceroute between all subnets
 - A few issues were caused by misconfigured ports and firewall rules

+## Lessons Learned
+- Always have a rollback plan before major changes: have out of band management and backup configs good to go